Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    This will create a straight vertical line with 2 units of Height.
 #.
 De-select and select everything again with the shortcut :kbd:`A`.
    (See Fig. :ref:`fig-mesh-screw-profile`).
 #.
-Again, place again the cursor at the center.
+Again, place the cursor at the center.
 (Repeat step 2).
 #.
 At this point, you can save this blend-file to recycle
    the Spring for another exercise; :kbd:`LMB` click on *File*, located in the header of the Info editor, (at the top left side), and choose *Save as*.